The Consequences of Distracted Driving

 - Caring for children or animals; and

 In Georgia, drivers under the age of 18 years old are prohibited from using their cell phones for any purpose while driving.
 Drivers over the age of 18 years old, on the other hand, are permitted to talk on their phones, but are still barred from using them to write, send, or read any text based communication.
-While these laws help keep drivers focused on the road, there are additional steps that can help further prevent accidents caused by distracted driving, including:
+While these laws help keep drivers focused on the road, there are additional steps that our Atlanta lawyers advise taking to help further prevent accidents and the consequences of distracted driving, including:

 - Safely securing children and pets before starting the car;